Dumpling: Central and East European

-The main difference between pelmeni and Momo (dumpling) is their size—a typical pelmeni is about 2 to 3 cm in diameter, whereas momo are often at least twice that size.
+The main difference between pelmeni and momo is their size—a typical pelmeni is about 2 to 3 cm in diameter, whereas momo are often at least twice that size.

 In Siberia, especially popular with the Buryat peoples are steamed dumplings called pozi (buuz in Mongolian, from 包子 (bāozi)).
 They are usually made with an unleavened dough, but are often encountered leavened.
 The traditional filling is meat, but the kind of meat and how it is processed varies.
 In Mongolia, mutton is favored, and is chopped rather than ground; pork and beef mixes are more popular in Russia.

 Manti, samsa, chiburekki, and belyashi are all popular imported dumplings.